April 18, 2015

-Congratulations to our Fall 2010 UNC Physics graduates (left-right): Chris Walker, Motoaki Honda, and Jessica Gage!
+Congratulations to our Fall 2010 UNC Physics graduates (L-R): Chris Walker, Motoaki Honda, and Jessica Gage!

 June 30, 2010

 Five UNC students designed, built and tested an experiment that measured fuel sloshing during a rocket launch.
-After a myriad of teleconference design reviews with NASA engineers, the students took their experiment to NASA Wallops Island Launch Facility in Virginia where, during a ten-day stay, they conducted additional testing and then integrated their experiment with those from about a dozen other universities.
+The students took their experiment to NASA Wallops Island Launch Facility in Virginia where, during a ten-day stay, they conducted additional testing and then integrated their experiment with those from about a dozen other universities.
 A successful launch and recovery occurred on June 24th.
-The students working on the project (pictured left to right in the image above) were physics majors Sage Andorka (who now teaches for Air Academy High School in Colorado Springs), Motoaki Honda, Zach Sears (who now works for Lockheed Martin), Maurice Woods, and meteorology major Dan Welsh.
-The project, called RockSat, was sponsored by the Colorado Space Grant Consortium and NASA and was supervised by UNC Physics professors Bob Walch, Matt Semak and Cynthia Galovich.
+The students working on the project (L-R) were physics majors Sage Andorka, Motoaki Honda, Zach Sears, Maurice Woods, and meteorology major Dan Welsh.
+The project, called RockSat, was sponsored by the Colorado Space Grant Consortium and NASA, and was supervised by UNC Physics professors Bob Walch, Matt Semak and Cynthia Galovich.